Code-Institute-Submissions/simon-game-11/README.md

 ## Testing
 All tests were carried out manually.

+##### Timer (Hard mode only)
+* Play the game in hard mode and let Simon play its turn.
+Let the countdown begin and become 0 and verify that the:
+    * 'Razz' sound is played,
+    *  countdown stops and
+    *  message appears, "Time Up!
+You scored <**Your Scores here**>.
+Press "START" to play again."
+* Play the game in hard mode and let Simon play its turn.
+Let the countdown begin and let player start the correct sequence before the timer becomes 0.
+Verify that countdown stops and game continues as normal.
+* Play the game in hard mode and let Simon play its turn.
+Let the countdown begin and let player click 'EXIT' button before the timer becomes 0.
+Verify that countdown stops and game exit options appear, 'Are you sure?
+YES NO'.

 ##### Awards
 * To simplify testing *Awards* system is working fine, all cases in switch statement were changed as following: